How to Feel Calm Amid Chaos: Simple Practices for Instant Relief

 Over time, these small practices made a big difference.
 Deadlines no longer felt insurmountable, and even on tough days, she felt equipped to manage her emotions.
 The chaos of life didn’t disappear, but Emma had found her calm within it.

-Try This: A 5-Minute SEA Practice
+Try This: A 5-Minute Stress-Reframing Practice

 Final Thoughts